run-ai/docs/docs/home/overview.md

 * Platform Administrator - Responsible for the day-to-day administration of the product.
 Platform Administrator documentation can be found [here](../platform-admin/overview.md)).

-* Researcher - Using Run:ai to submit jobs.
-Researcher documentation can be found [here](../Researcher/overview-researcher.md).
+* Researcher — Using Run:ai to spin up notebooks, submit Workloads, prompt models, etc. Researcher documentation can be found [here](../Researcher/overview-researcher.md).

-* Developer - Using various APIs to manipulate Jobs and integrate with other systems.
+* Developer — “Using various APIs to manipulate Workloads, deploy models, and integrate with other systems.
 Developer documentation can be found [here](../developer/overview-developer.md).

 ## How to get support